What you'll find on this page

 Could your child benefit from a cochlear implant?

-Is his/her hearing deteriorating?
+Is your child's hearing deteriorating?

 To find out if a cochlear implant can help, talk to a hearing health professional who specialises in all types of hearing technology.